Jean Fritz: Career

 Fritz's writing career started with the publication of several short stories in Humpty Dumpty magazine early in the 1950s.
 Her first book, Bunny Hopwell's First Spring, was published in 1954 and followed in 1955 by 121 Pudding Street, a work based on her own children.
 She often wrote westerns and other stories of frontier America because Arthur told her stories of American heroes as she was growing up.
 Her first historical novel for children was The Cabin Faced West (1958).
 Her autobiography, Homesick, My Own Story (1982), won a National Book Award for Young People's Literature in the Children's Fiction category and was a runner-up for the Newbery Medal.

-The latter American Library Association award recognizes the year's best American children's book but almost always goes to fiction.
+The latter American Library Association (ALA) award recognizes the year's best American children's book but almost always goes to fiction.
 Later, Fritz won two annual Boston Globe–Horn Book Awards for children's nonfiction.
-In 1986, she received the Laura Ingalls Wilder Award from the ALA, which recognizes a living author or illustrator, whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
+In 1986, she received the Children's Literature Legacy Award from the ALA, which recognizes a living author or illustrator, whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
 At the time it was awarded every three years.
 That year she was also U.S. nominee for the biennial, international Hans Christian Andersen Award, the highest international recognition available to creators of children's books.